liqotech/liqo/docs/examples/service-offloading.md

 This command enables the offloading of the Services in the *London* cluster to the *New York* cluster and sets:

-* the namespace mapping strategy to *EnforceSameName*, which means that the namespace in the remote cluster is created with the same name as of the local one.
+* With the `EnforceSameName` mapping strategy, we instruct Liqo to create the offloaded namespace in the remote cluster with the same name as the local one.
 This is particularly useful when you want to consume the Services in the remote cluster using the Kubernetes DNS service discovery (i.e. with `svc-name.namespace-name.svc.cluster.local`).
-* the pod offloading strategy to *Local*, which means that the pods running in this namespace will be kept local and not scheduled on virtual nodes (i.e., no pod is offloaded to remote clusters).
+* The pod offloading strategy to *Local*, which means that the pods running in this namespace will be kept local and not scheduled on virtual nodes (i.e., no pod is offloaded to remote clusters).

 Refer to the dedicated [usage page](/usage/namespace-offloading.md) for additional information concerning namespace offloading configurations.